 The population in the application field of the study was determined as the employees working at small hotels in the Province of Nevsehir promoted as boutique hotels on web sites and having the status of "Special Establishment with Tourism Management License "from Culture and Tourism Ministry.
 Data used in the research was collected in May-June months of 2017.
 According to the information provided by Nevsehir Provincial Culture and Tourism Directorate, about 40 boutique hotels and /or boutique hotel style establishments exist in the region.
 Yet, the employees working at the boutique hotels with 10 rooms or more of these were targeted since there is" the criteria of at least 10 rooms "in the standard issued by Culture and Tourism Ministry.
 The population was determined according to the information obtained from the Human Resources departments of the hotels in question, with reference to the total staff number was about 115 and all of this number was available.
 Accordingly, a total of 115 questionnaires were distributed to the hotels by the author on condition that they should be collected later and 99 of the distributed questionnaires were returned.
-According to Buyukozturk (2005: 12), it is essential that the number of the returned questionnaires rate was 86 %, thus, this rate can be scientifically acceptable.
+According to Buyukozturk (2005: 12), it is essential that the number of the returned questionnaires should be 70-80 % in order to be able to make a reliable assessment.
+In this study, the returned questionnaires rate was 86 %, thus, this rate can be scientifically acceptable.